Books

 Play around with border/s , a guest poem on poet/multi-talent Henry Crawford’s website

-Listen to the poet Heathen (Heather Derr Smith) read Rubber Glove.
+Listen to the poet Heathen Derr read Rubber Glove.
 The reading is part of Heathen’s Cuvaj Se/Take Care Border Protest Reading Series